revanthreddy/lambda-layer-setup/README.md

 # Lambda Layers Setup

-This repo contains source code and supporting files to do teach you how to setup and use lambda layers.
-This repo uses SAM style deployment of the code (using cloudformation package and deploy commands)
+The goal of this code is to learn how to leverage AWS Lambda layers to store the common libraries/dependencies to reduce the size of your lambda deployment package.

-## Step.1 `CLONE THIS REPO`
+This repo contains source code and supporting files including the libraries to do teach you how to setup and use lambda layers.
+We use SAM style deployment of the code (using cloudformation package and deploy commands)

-## Step.2 Prerequisites
+## Step.1 Prerequisites

 * AWS CLI (with enough privileges to run the below commands)
 * IDE (Like Pycharm, VS Code or which ever floats your boat)